 Includes 26 illustrations;

-Available as print and ebook.
+Available as print book, ebook and audio book.

 This is a small sample of illustrations from THE PURPLE STORM: